Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Introduction

 \section{Introduction}

-A Wasserstein barycenter, also known as the ``center of mass'' in Wasserstein space, is the probability measure that minimizes the average optimal-transport cost using the type-$2$ Wasserstein metric for a given collection of measures.
-The type-2 Wasserstein distance between $\mathbb{P},\mathbb{Q} \in \mathcal{P}_2(\mathbb{R}^d)$ is
+A Wasserstein barycenter is a Fr\'echet mean in Wasserstein space: it minimizes a weighted average of optimal-transport costs over a collection of probability measures.
+For $\mathbb{P},\mathbb{Q} \in \mathcal{P}_2(\mathbb{R}^d)$, the type-$2$ Wasserstein distance is